hikeventures/hikeventures.github.io/_posts/2014-11-19-best-backpacking-stoves.markdown

 The MSR XGK EX is probably the best choice if you need a stove which can handle multiple fuels in extreme conditions.

 ## Deals
-It's always a good idea to check if there are stove deals available.
-Here you can find a list of current deals:
 <div class="row">
   <div class="col-sm-12">
 <center>